"

 Build and maintain collaborative relationships to work effectively toward common goals, while appreciating diverse viewpoints and shared responsibilities.

-□ Reflect on how you have handled conflict at work or at school.
-How could you have acted more professionally?
+• Reflect on how you have handled conflict at work or school.
+Consider how you could have acted more professionally.

-□ Work on being transparent and taking concerns directly to individuals.
+• Work on being transparent and take concerns directly to individuals.

-□ Avoid engaging in negative interactions in school and in the workplace.
+• Avoid engaging in negative interactions in school and the workplace.

-□ Listen and reflect on what other people are saying before you talk.
+• Listen and reflect on what others are saying before responding.

-□ Review your social media presence.
-Would you want to share your social media image with your employer?
+• Review your social media presence—would you want to share it with your employer?

-□ Keep a positive attitude and be cordial.
-In a tough situation or when dealing with negativity stay positive and proactive.
+• Keep a positive attitude and be cordial.
+In tough situations or when facing negativity, stay positive and proactive.

-□ Work in a part-time job and observe workplace behavior.
+• Work in a part-time job and observe professional workplace behavior.

-□ Look for/ask for opportunities to contribute at work if you have finished your tasks rather than sitting around waiting for your next assignment.
+• Look for or ask for opportunities to contribute at work if you’ve finished your tasks, rather than waiting passively.

-□ Join a professional association to learn industry specific professionalism.
+• Join a professional association to learn about industry-specific professionalism.

-□ Arrive on time for work or class and communicate when you cannot attend appropriately.
+• Arrive on time for work or class and communicate appropriately if you cannot attend.

 Teamwork